vishwa58/linear_stage/README.md

 The user has read the "Variable Speed Linear Stage Software and Electronics Documentation" if they intend to utilize the hardware found in this project as well

 ```
+## Contents

+The following code is broken up into 4 major files
+1. linear_stage_functions.py
+    This file contains all the helper functions that interface with the hardware to control the linear stage.
+If the user is only trying to run the linear stage, this file should not be changed.
+2. motor_constants.py
+    This file contains all the constants related to the hardware as well as some software constants.
+Information regarding Raspberry Pi GPIO pins are          found here.
+The user is welcome to change the information found in this file to suit their needs.
+3. gui_layout.py
+    This file uses the tkinter library and contains the code for the user interface.
+If the user is only trying to run the linear stage, this file should not    be changed.
+4. run_linear_stage.py
+    This file contains the code that links the backend and the frontend of the linear stage code.
+If the user is only trying to run the linear stage, this file should not be changed.

 ## Installing